 Email Servers are much harder to configure than webservers.
-First of all, we need to creating two servers, an SMTP server for sending mail and a POP3 server for receiving it.
+First of all, we need to create two servers, an SMTP server for sending mail and a POP3 server for downloading received email to a user.
 Secondly, a complete mail service involves more than these alone.
-We need to discuss how to set up other parts of a complete mail system that our servers will need to be able to do anything useful.
-This includes setting up an MTA (Mail-Transfer-Agent) and a means of authenticating who is authorized to use our servers.
+It includes setting up an MTA (Mail-Transfer-Agent) and also a means of authenticating who is authorized to use the servers.

-Now let's finish configuring postfix by hand.
+Now let's discuss configuring postfix by hand.
 I strongly

 recommend, in this day and age, to use only secure communication for both the